inmanta/inmanta-core/docs/platform_developers/developer_getting_started.rst

 Setting up Python virtual environments
 ########################################

-For every project that you work on, we recommend using a new virtual environment.
-In Python ``venv``s are used to create virtual environments.
+For every project that you work on, we recommend using a new virtual environment using ``venv``s.
 If you need a refresher, you can check out `this <https://docs.python.org/3/tutorial/venv.html>`_ page.

 To create a virtual environment: